 - Venues for events, conferences

-Sky is the limit.
-Nobody else than you has the power to make these connections and opportunities of communication happen.
+The sky is the limit.
+Nobody else but you has the power to make these connections and opportunities of communication a reality.